Hung-341/Hung-341/README.md

 ## 💻 About Me

-I'm passionate about **Artificial Intelligence, Machine Learning, and Big Data**.
+I'm passionate about **Artificial Intelligence, Machine Learning, and Deep Learning**.
 I focus on solving complex problems with innovative AI solutions.
 My experience includes developing and maintaining AI and data-driven projects.
 Currently, I'm exploring new frontiers in AI and enhancing my programming skills.

 ---